jamesward/jamesward.github.com/source/_posts/2011-10-25-video-play-framework-scala-apps-on-the-cloud.markdown

 - Scala
 ---

 Last week I posted the steps to [getting started with Play Framework and Scala](http://www.jamesward.com/2011/10/19/running-play-framework-scala-apps-on-heroku).
 Here is a video that walks through those steps in real-time:
+<iframe width="640" height="480" src="http://www.youtube.com/embed/SHA5aITE7Ak?hd=1" frameborder="0" allowfullscreen></iframe>

 Let me know if you have any questions.